pgvector/pgvector/README.md

 ## IVFFlat

 An IVFFlat index divides vectors into lists, and then searches a subset of those lists.
-It has faster build times and uses less memory than HNSW, but has lower query performance.
+It has faster build times and uses less memory than HNSW, but has lower query performance (in terms of speed-recall tradeoff).

 Three keys to achieving good recall are: